quixio/quix-streams/docs/publish.md

 Quix Streams allows you to define metadata for parameters and events to describe them.
 You can define things like human readable names, descriptions, acceptable ranges of values, etc. Quix SaaS uses some of this configuration when visualizing data on the platform, but you can also use them in your own models, bridges, or visualization implementations.

 === "Python"
-    We call this parameter metadata `ParameterDefinitions`, and all you need to do is to use the `add_definition` helper function of the `stream.parameters` property:
+    We call this parameter metadata `ParameterDefinitions`, and all you need to do is to use the `add_definition` helper function of the `stream.timeseries` property:

     ``` python
-    stream.parameters.add_definition('ParameterIdForCode', 'DisplayNameForHumans', 'Additional Description')
+    stream.timeseries.add_definition('ParameterIdForCode', 'DisplayNameForHumans', 'Additional Description')
     ```

 === "C\#"
-    We call this parameter metadata `ParameterDefinitions`, and all you need to do is to use the `AddDefinition` helper function of the `stream.Parameters` property:
+    We call this parameter metadata `ParameterDefinitions`, and all you need to do is to use the `AddDefinition` helper function of the `stream.timeseries` property:

     ``` cs
-    stream.Parameters.AddDefinition("ParameterIdForCode", "DisplayNameForHumans", "Additional Description")
+    stream.Timeseries.AddDefinition("ParameterIdForCode", "DisplayNameForHumans", "Additional Description")
     ```

 Once you have added a new definition, you can attach some additional properties to it.
 This is the list of visualization and metadata options you can attach to a `ParameterDefinition`: